Skip to main content

-Tesla 12V Battery Replacement: Step-by-Step DIY (Save €200+)
+Tesla 12V Battery Replacement: Step-by-Step DIY Guide (Save €200+)

 The low-voltage battery in your Tesla is one of the most common components that will eventually need replacement.
 Despite having a massive high-voltage battery pack, every Tesla relies on a smaller auxiliary battery to power essential systems like the computer, door locks, and lights.
 When this battery fails, your Tesla won't start—even with a fully charged main battery.